 Sense and Edge Control

-The GREY MATTER is 100% analog using respected components; Lumberg audio and power jacks, mini 3PDT for a shorter & more controlled soft click, WIMA caps, etc. GREY MATTER is handmade in Texas.
+The GREY MATTER is 100% analog using respected components; Neutrik audio and Kobicon power jacks, mini 3PDT for a shorter & more controlled soft click, Audio Grade caps, etc. GREY MATTER is handmade in Texas.